Meal-Prep Ideas for Beginners: The Ultimate Guide

 While people have been preparing meals ahead of time since the invention of the fridge, the term “meal prep” first began trending in 2014 and has been climbing ever since.
-Now that entire social media accounts are devoted to the art of meal prepping, and the #mealprep hashtag on Instagram has more than 11 million posts, chances are you’ve been inspired by the movement, which involves photos of neatly-packed, portion-controlled food containers.
+Now that entire social media accounts are devoted to the art of meal prepping and the #mealprep hashtag on Instagram has more than 14 million posts, chances are, you’ve been inspired by the movement, which involves photos of neatly packed portion-controlled food containers.

 What is meal prep?

-Meal prepping involves preparing food in advance to create ready-to-eat meals for later, according to Sharon Palmer, MSFS, RDN, and author of The Plant-Powered Diet.
-These pre-prepped foods are usually packed into grab-and-go containers that can be refrigerated or frozen, and then microwaved or baked.
+Meal prepping involves preparing food in advance to create ready-to-eat meals for later, according to Sharon Palmer, RDN, a registered dietitian nutritionist and the author of The Plant-Powered Diet.
+These pre-prepped foods are usually packed into grab-and-go containers that can be refrigerated or frozen and then microwaved or baked.

-Serious meal-preppers might buy and pre-assemble several recipes at once so almost all their meals are covered for a few days or a week.
-But you can start off small by planning and packing up tomorrow’s lunch or a couple days worth of snacks.
+Serious meal preppers might buy and pre-assemble several recipes at once so almost all their meals are covered for a few days or a week.
+But you can start off small by planning and packing up tomorrow’s lunch or a couple of days’ worth of snacks in portion-control containers.

-You can also prepare big batches of specific meal components, says cookbook author and registered dietitian Dana Angelo White.
-“I’ll make a big batch of rice early in the week, eat some that night, then use it later in the week if I'm doing burritos or fried rice.”
+You can also prepare big batches of specific meal components, says cookbook author and registered dietitian Dana Angelo White, R.D.: “I’ll make a big batch of rice early in the week, eat some that night, then use it later in the week if I'm doing burritos or fried rice.”

 What are the benefits of meal prep?